serversideup/amplitudejs/docs/README.md

 data and visualizations.
 Amplitude.js is now mobile friendly as well.
 If it detects a request coming from a mobile device it will apply a touchstart event listener instead of a click to the appropriate elements.

-## Automated Tests
-AmplitudeJS ships with a full test suite written in Jest: [https://jestjs.io/](https://jestjs.io/) to ensure stable, production ready code.
-We tried to cover every scenario and even did some UI/UX tests.
-Like all of AmplitudeJS we welcome any critiques and contributes you may have for the tests.